-Richie Incognito, our offensive guard is a talent we are grateful to have despite his offensive past.
-Taking a chance in 2018, Gruden signed Richie Incognito to a one-year contract and when he performed well, offered him another 2 years.
+Original Bio: Richie Incognito, our offensive guard is a talent we are grateful to have despite his offensive past.
+Taking a chance in 2018, Gruden signed Richie Incognito to a one-year contract and, when he performed well, offered him another 2 years.

 Bullying wasn’t always his style.
-He was bullied because of his weight so his father encouraged him to stand up for himself.
-Ultimately his size and tough attitude makes him a perfect offensive guard.
+He was bullied because of his weight, so his father encouraged him to stand up for himself.
+Ultimately his size and tough attitude make him a perfect offensive guard.
 Despite arrests and suspensions at the University of Nebraska, the Rams chose him in the 3rd round of the 2005 draft.

-Incognito, with two others, where accused of defecating in another player’s mouth, bullying, harassment, threats, and racial slurs.
-After the NFL’s investigation and Dolphins dismissal, Incognito checked himself into an Arizona Treatment Center.
+Incognito, with two others, were accused of defecating in another player’s mouth, bullying, harassment, threats, and racial slurs.
+After the NFL’s investigation and Dolphin’s dismissal, Incognito checked himself into an Arizona Treatment Center.

 Richie Got Help